feisishui/sever-extension-java/README.md

 # sever-extension-java
 Server extensions allow developers to change and extend the capabilities of ArcGIS Server map and image services.
-This repository provides a template intended to bootstrap the development of both types of Java-based server extensions, server object extensions (SOEs) and server object interceptors (SOEs).
+This repository provides a template intended to bootstrap the development of both types of Java-based server extensions, Server Object Extensions (SOEs) and Server Object Interceptors (SOEs).
 It also includes two REST-based examples, a simple row-level security filter SOI and an SOE for server-clustering.
 In general, this project focuses on REST server extensions.